 - Door anchor

-The wrist/ankle straps are sweat resistant and are useful for many exercises.
+The wrist/ankle straps are sweat-resistant and are useful for many exercises.
 The padded handles can simulate gym dumbbells and weight can be increased or vice versa by adding or removing bands.
 Both of these equipment are of standard quality.
-The door anchor is a pretty useful piece of equipment as you don’t need the base and can still emulate exercises like chest flies, tricep extensions and lat pull downs.
+The door anchor is a pretty useful piece of equipment as you don’t need the base and can still emulate exercises like chest flies, tricep extensions, and lat pulldowns.
 The point of portability is resolved with a carrying case that can transport all this equipment.
 The ideal resemblance to a SwissCard can be achieved if the equipment could be assimilated into the base itself.
 This would remove the need for a bag and might be something the manufacturers can work on for future models.

 Now we come to the crux of the discussion i.e. which exercises can you easily attempt with this model.
-The manufacturer claims that 300 plus exercises are possible due to resistance bands, workout bar and handles.
+The manufacturer claims that 300 plus exercises are possible due to resistance bands, workout bars, and handles.
 The base is solid and therefore you don’t need to worry about balancing issues.
 Pretty much any weighted exercise can be performed by either decreasing the length of bands or adding extra bands.
-Whether it’s a boxing workout, a cardia session, an upper or lower body workout all body parts can be focused upon with the given equipment.
+Whether it’s a boxing workout, a cardio session, an upper or lower body workout all body parts can be focused upon with the given equipment.
 Their Instagram page also contains some dedicated workouts using BodyBoss 2.0.

 The best thing about this equipment is the price tag.
 For similar equipment with weights, you are looking at equipment ten times the price.
-Plus, with this model you get mobility and don’t need a lot of space to perform workouts.
+Plus, with this model, you get mobility and don’t need a lot of space to perform workouts.
 A 3×3 space is enough to perform workouts and the equipment is adjustable, therefore both men and women can get a good workout.

 The drawback is the number of bands, as BodyBoss 2.0 advertises 2 and 4 resistance band models.
 However, this is one area you can cover yourself and opt for exercise bands that cover all bases.
-The $169 price tag on Amazon is a win-win because you are getting 3 pieces of quality exercise equipment i.e. the VectorFit base, resistance bands and workout bar.
-The handles, straps and door anchors are like icing on the cake.
-Overall, I feel that the BodyBoss 2.0 is a great piece of exercise equipment and comfortably caters the need for a home gym at minimum cost.
+The $169 price tag on Amazon is a win-win because you are getting 3 pieces of quality exercise equipment i.e. the VectorFit base, resistance bands, and workout bar.
+The handles, straps, and door anchors are like icing on the cake.
+Overall, I feel that BodyBoss 2.0 is a great piece of exercise equipment and comfortably caters to the need for a home gym at minimum cost.